 Whether you’re looking for a new challenge or need to understand who you’re hiring to manage your accounts -you’re in the right place.
 Key account management requires various skills.
-From closing sales, nurturing relationships, excellent communication skills and market expertise.
+From closing sales to nurturing relationships, excellent communication skills and market expertise.
 But it doesn’t stop there.
 Below, we’ve outlined the 9 attributes of a successful key account manager.

 What is Key Account Management?

 When key account management is effective, it can be an even more profitable investment than creating new sales.
-Your “key accounts” are the clients who bring in most of your revenue.
-As the saying goes, “80% of your revenue comes from 20% of your clients.”
-So, it’s essential to make sure that the 20% is well taken care of to generate long-term revenue.
+Your “key accounts” are the clients who bring in most of your revenue growth.

 Why is Key Account Management Important?

-Revenue generation is the lifeblood of any organisation.
-As a result, Key Account Management seeks to increase revenue by retaining top-earning accounts.
 Moreover, KAM’s importance links to the 80–20 Principle.
 This suggests that 20% of your accounts are responsible for 80% of the outcome (revenue.)
 This fact is true for most companies.
 Yet, there are a lot more reasons to focus on key account management; discover the benefits below:

 - Increases customer satisfaction: Not only do satisfied customers become repeat and loyal ones, but they recommend your products and services to their peers and other industry connections.